xJonathanLEI/starkli/README.md

-  class-hash           Calculate class hash from any contract artifacts (Sierra, casm, legacy) to-cairo-string      Encode string into felt with the Cairo short string representation parse-cairo-string   Decode string from felt with the Cairo short string representation mont                 Prints the montgomery representation of a field element transaction          Get Starknet transaction by hash block-number         Get latest block number block-hash           Get latest block hash
+  class-hash           Calculate class hash from any contract artifacts (Sierra, casm, legacy) to-cairo-string      Encode string into felt with the Cairo short string representation parse-cairo-string   Decode string from felt with the Cairo short string representation mont                 Print the montgomery representation of a field element transaction          Get Starknet transaction by hash block-number         Get latest block number block-hash           Get latest block hash